Public records in private accounts

 - with your Records Manager how and when public records sent, received or generated from a private account or apps are to be captured (e.g. forwarding the record to an official government account, exporting it into a format that can be saved).

-If a mayor or councillor receives or creates a record relating to their responsibilities as a mayor or councillor in a private account, best practice is to transfer within 20 calendar days of creation or receipt.
+If a mayor or councillor receives or makes a public record relating to the administration of council business in a private account, best practice is to transfer within 20 calendar days of creation or receipt.

-Specific requests for advice relating to the implementation of policies and procedures about the management of public records in private accounts should be directed in the first instance to your agency's records area.
+Specific requests for advice relating to the implementation of policies and procedures about the management of public records in private accounts should be directed in the first instance to your public authority's records area.

 Capture public records

-Capture any public record created or received in a private account, or messaging app into an official government account within 20 calendar days of creation or receipt.
+Capture any public records made or received in a private account, or messaging app into an official government account within 20 calendar days of creation or receipt.

 Consider what processes or procedures need to be in place to capture any public records sent, received or generated in private accounts.